How to Update Pink and Rose

-When used as a decorative touch, pink can look beautiful, feminine and classic and can easily be incorporated into almost any colour scheme.
+When used as a decorative touch or accent, pink or dusty rose can look feminine, classic, and can easily be incorporated into almost any colour scheme.
 BUT, those itty-bitty pink parts are not what today’s blog post is about.

-Today we’re talking about surfaces and products that are pink, proud, and pricier to update!
+Today we’re talking about surfaces that are pink, proud, and too pricey to update!

 So what do you do if you are STUCK with a pink surface that is too expensive to replace?
 You keep reading.

 Pink wallpaper, tile, vanity and countertop – it’s the perfect 1990’s storm!

 Updating Pink or Dusty Rose Using Artwork

 Artwork is an awesome way to update a room that has fixed pink surfaces (carpet, countertop, etc…).
 And while it might seem odd to accent a room with the colour that you’re trying to get rid of, EMBRACING the pink can help it feel more natural to the space.
 When you fight against it, you may end up accenting it, doing the EXACT OPPOSITE of what you originally intended.

 The key is to find artwork that has pink or dusty rose in it, along with more modern colours and neutrals.
 This is a great way to transition pink into a more modern style, without alienating it.

 - Mistana Rose Quartz 2.
 Summer Bliss 3.
 Pastel Pink Peony 4.
 Stone Abstract 5.
 Fading Flower 6.
 Into the Cherry Blossom * 7.
 Evergreens 8.
 Sylvie Succulent 9.
 Blush Buds

 - #6 is no longer available, so the attachment is to a similar one.